edvisor-io/web-client-e2e/README.md

 1. Make sure the database is running.
 If not, `mysql.server start`.

-2. Then go into `.env` and make sure database is local.
+2. Then go into `.env` in `api-server` repo and make sure database is local.

 3. Then reset the database by running `./bin/edvisor full-reset`